networknt/light-doc/content/tutorial/common/discovery/kubernetes.md

 ```
 steve@sandbox:~$ kubectl get nodes
 NAME            STATUS    ROLES     AGE       VERSION
-sandbox              Ready     master    2d        v1.9.3
+38-113-162-51   Ready     <none>    4d        v1.11.0
-test1                Ready     <none>    2d        v1.9.3
+38-113-162-52   Ready     <none>    4d        v1.11.0
-test2                Ready     <none>    2d        v1.9.3
+38-113-162-53   Ready     <none>    4d        v1.11.0
-test3                Ready     <none>    2d        v1.9.3
+sandbox         Ready     master    4d        v1.11.0
 ```

 ### Install Consul

 We are going to install Consul on sandbox just for testing purpose.
-Normally, you should not install any container in the sandbox as it is Kubernetes master.
+Usually, you should not install any container in the sandbox as it is Kubernetes master.
 We are just using it to simulate that Consul is installed in a data center with a static IP address.

 ```
 docker run -d -p 8400:8400 -p 8500:8500/tcp -p 8600:53/udp -e 'CONSUL_LOCAL_CONFIG={"acl_datacenter":"dc1","acl_default_policy":"allow","acl_down_policy":"extend-cache","acl_master_token":"the_one_ring","bootstrap_expect":1,"datacenter":"dc1","data_dir":"/usr/local/bin/consul.d/data","server":true}' consul agent -server -ui -bind=127.0.0.1 -client=0.0.0.0